Policy and Procedure Name:

 requested condition(s).

-Claims services staff must follow the
+Services staff must follow the

 ICD Modification policy and procedure if any condition(s) cannot be

-accurately coded or if clarification is necessary.
+accurately coded, or if clarification is necessary.

 b.
 When

-look up and enter the ICD code in the diagnosis window in the claims management
+may use the encoder, or the online ICD-10 look up and enter the ICD code in the

 i.

-Claims services staff must send the claim to the MSS for medical review
+Claims Services staff must send the claim to the MSS for medical review

 if: